Wolfger von Erla

 Wolfger von Erla, known in Italian as Volchero (c.
 1140 – 23 January 1218), was the Bishop of Passau from 1191 until 1204 and Patriarch of Aquileia thereafter until his death.

 He was renowned in his own time as a diplomat and peacemaker.
 He participated in the highest levels of the politics of the Holy Roman Empire, traveling frequently between Germany and Italy, where he served as imperial legate.
 He took part in the Crusade of 1197 and played a role in founding the Teutonic Knights.

 Wolfger's courts at Passau and Aquileia attracted scholars and writers.
 His possible patronage of the Nibelungenlied has assured him a central place in the history of German literature.

 Early life

 Wolfger was born to a noble family from Erla on the river Enns.
 Early documents show him as a married layman and with a least one son named Ottokar.
 He probably entered minor orders as a widower.
 In 1183, he became the provost of Pfaffmünster near Straubing and in 1184 of Zell am See.
-He became a canon of the cathedral of Passau before he was elected bishop on 11 March 1190.
-He was ordained to the priesthood only after his election.
+He became a canon of the cathedral of Passau, and was elected bishop on 11 March 1190.
+He was ordained to the priesthood only after his election, on the Saturday before Pentecost, 8 June, and consecrated bishop on Sunday 9 June, by Archbishop Adalbert of Salzburg.
 His son, who appears often in his episcopal expense account, regularly travelled with him while he was bishop.